rwydaegh/goliat/docs/advanced_features.md

 The `Profiler` class is the engine for all timing and estimation.

--   **Historical Averaging**: It maintains a `profiling_config.json` file, which stores the average time taken for each major phase (`avg_setup_time`, `avg_run_time`, etc.) and for granular subtasks.
-After every run, it updates these averages, making its own future estimates more accurate.
+-   **Session-Based Timing**: The profiler maintains a session-specific timing configuration file in the `data/` folder (e.g., `profiling_config_31-10_14-15-30_a1b2c3d4.json`).
+The filename includes a timestamp prefix followed by a unique hash.
+This file stores the average time taken for each major phase (`avg_setup_time`, `avg_run_time`, etc.) and for granular subtasks.
+The session-specific approach means each study run tracks its own timing data, allowing for cleaner session management and avoiding conflicts between concurrent runs.
 -   **ETA Calculation**: The `get_time_remaining` method provides the core ETA logic.
-It calculates the total estimated time for all simulations based on the historical averages and subtracts the time that has already elapsed.
+It calculates the total estimated time for all simulations based on the current session's timing averages and subtracts the time that has already elapsed.
 This elapsed time is a combination of the total time for already completed simulations and the real-time duration of the current, in-progress simulation.
 -   **Weighted Progress**: The `Profiler` calculates the progress within a single simulation by using phase weights.
-These weights are derived from the historical average time of each phase, normalized to sum to 1.
+These weights are derived from the average time of each phase in the current session, normalized to sum to 1.
 This ensures that a longer phase, like `run`, contributes more to the intra-simulation progress than a shorter one, like `extract`.

 ### The animation system